hashobject/perun/README.md

 ## Status

-This project is in the active development and used to genrated several sites already.
+This project is in the active development and used to generate several sites already.

 Main things todo: